 I must mention that, just like the global strategy, these transnational companies remain standardized all through the regions it operates to maintain lower costs and efficiency.
 Every branch of the transnational strategy typically follows a laid-out marketing strategy from the central office, and it runs on guidelines set by the central managerial team.

 Transnational Strategy Advantages

 1. The main advantage of this business model is that it is more economical than a multi-domestic strategy.
 That is because it advocates for efficiency and global standardization.
 Resources are as centralized as possible in a transnational business strategy meaning that it becomes efficient in cutting the production costs.

 2. The other advantage is the deeper penetration in local markets.
 Multi-domestic strategy also enjoys this advantage, but companies employing international strategy and global strategy may have a hard time reverberating with local consumers.

-Do you want to understand how to enter into International Business?
+Do you want to understand Transnational Strategy and International Business in detail?

 The transnational strategy can be very beneficial to a company if done the correct way.
 However, it may not be for every business in as much as it has two positive elements, which are high responsiveness and high integration.

 Before deciding on which type of strategy of the business to employ, whether global strategy international strategy or multi-domestic strategy, it is crucial that you first assess the advantages of each and the risks they carry with them.